Train Your Brain: Powerful Gesture Drawing Exercise

 Then hide the reference for the remainder of the time, and try to draw the pose using your memory and imagination.
 You might forget something about the pose, which way the hand was facing for example.
 But that’s fine, in that case, try to draw something that makes sense, it’s ok if your drawing doesn’t end up the same as the original.

 After the 3 minutes, take 30 seconds to compare your two drawings.
 What changed when you drew from memory?
 Some things don’t really matter, like if you had the hand facing a different way or you added some lighting that was different.
 But some things do matter, like if you straightened out the pose and reduced the gesture, reduced the important angles.
 Or if you got something major wrong in the proportions or anatomy.
-Simon’s really good at this, so there’s not many issues to learn from in this comparison, which is good for him to know.
+Simon’s really good at this, so there’s not many issues to learn from in this comparison below, which is good for him to know.
 But you might find many more issues.

-I did this exercise a while ago when I was more of a beginner and found it really illuminating.
+I did this exercise years ago when I was more of a beginner and found it really illuminating.
 I was surprised at how much I struggled without the reference, and realised that I had huge holes in my understanding of basic anatomy.
 Something that stands out was realising that I hadn’t connected the pectoral muscle to the arm and that I didn’t understand enough about what muscles did and how they connected to things.
 It was a hard lesson, but an important learning moment for me that really stands out in my memory.

 Once you’ve done four poses this way, it’s time for the second exercise.